matteyeux/remotepy/README.md

 # remotepy

-Simple tool I use, to replace PuTTY for command line interface stuff.
+Simple tool I use, to replace PuTTY for command line stuff.
 ```
 usage : ./remotepy [args]
  -a, --add <device|username|ip|port>    add device to list